od-crypto/aerial/README.md

 ## Dataset

-The Dataset that we obtained is small.
+The Dataset that we have is small.
 It consists of 212 satellite images of lakes and their high-quality masks of a large size approximately 9000 by 9000 pixels.
 Nonetheless it would be hard to collect such on our own.
 In order to assemble it, we used the service of the [Yandex Toloka platform](https://toloka.yandex.ru/).